go101/go101/pages/generics/777-operations-on-values-of-type-parameter-types.md

 }
 ```

-Note that the current Go specification requires that the argument of
-a call to the predeclared `close` function must have a core type.
-But the above example doesn't satisfy this requirement.
-This is inconsistent with the implementation of the official standard Go compiler.

 ## Calls to predeclared `complex`, `real` and `imag` functions don't accept arguments of type parameter now

 Calling the three functions with arguments of type parameters might break the principle rule mentioned in the first section of the current chapter.